Tate Taylor (sprinter): 2025

 In March 2025, at the boys indoor 200m final at Nike Indoor National Championships he ran 20.46 seconds for the 200 metres, to set a new high school national indoor record, eclipsing the previous mark of 20.48 seconds set by Issam Asinga at the 2023 New Balance Nationals Indoor.
 It also broke the Armory High School meet record of 20.63 seconds, previously held by Noah Lyles in 2016.
 Taylor also finished runner-up in the 60 metres race, in a time of 6.64 seconds.

-He broke the ten-second barrier for the 100 metres running 9.92 seconds at the UIL State 6A Track and Field Championships on 3 May 2025 (+1.1 m/s).
-The time moved him to second on the all-time U20 sprinter list worldwide, with the only athlete faster in this age group being Letsile Tebogo from Botswana who ran 9.91 seconds as a teenager, and eclipsed the American record set by Christian Miller in 2024 of 9.93 seconds.
+He broke the ten-second barrier for the 100 metres running 9.92 seconds at the UIL State 6A Track and Field Championships on May 3, 2025 (+1.1 m/s).
+The time moved him to second on the all-time U20 sprinter list worldwide, with the only athlete faster in this age group being Letsile Tebogo from Botswana who ran 9.91 seconds as a teenager, eclipsed the American record set by Christian Miller in 2024 of 9.93 seconds and made him the youngest person to have broken the ten-second barrier (at the age of 17 years, 7 months and 7 days).
 At the same meeting, Taylor also won the 200 metres with a 20.14 seconds finishing time, setting a Texas high school state record but fell 0.01 seconds short of Roy Martin's national high school record of 20.13 seconds, set in 1985.
 Taylor explained after the race that he elected to shut it down and coast across the line because he felt a minor twinge in his hamstring.

-In June 2025, he won the New Balance Nationals Outdoor championships 100 metres in 10.10 seconds, 0.01 seconds ahead of Maurice Gleaton.
+In June 2025, he won the Nike Outdoor Nationals championships 100 metres in 10.10 seconds, 0.01 seconds ahead of Maurice Gleaton.

 He entered the 100 metres and 200 metres at the senior USA Track and Field Championships held in Eugene, Oregon in 2025.
 He reached the semi-finals of the 100 metres.